Antidotes for Poor Eating:

 please call 412.361.8600 or send an email to

 firstname.lastname@example.org.
-I'd would be
+I'd be

-26-year Holistic Health and Nutrition Counselor/Coach, speaker,
+30-year Holistic Health and Nutrition Counselor/Coach, speaker,

 and author, helps clients reverse health and weight issues;